xak2000/nomad/website/source/docs/job-specification/affinity.html.md

   </tr>
 </table>

-The `affinity` stanza allows operators to express placement preference for a set of nodes.
+The `affinity` block allows operators to express placement preference for a set of nodes.
 Affinities may be expressed on [attributes][interpolation] or [client metadata][client-meta].
 Additionally affinities may be specified at the [job][job], [group][group], or [task][task] levels for ultimate flexibility.